wgy1027/postFireSeverityAssessment/python-tutorial.md

-check the current OS in Python?
+check the current Operating System in Python?

 Answer: